robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

 This was a design choice to make the language more accessible to non-programmers, but it had a lot of unintended side effects.
 As such, it became important to implement a more traditional equality operation.
-So in JavaScript, we use the following to check for explicit equality:
+So, in JavaScript, we use the following to check for explicit equality:

 ```javascript